eglsdl/BMI8540-project/README.md

 University of Nebraska Omaha, Spring semester, 2025

 # Abstract and Purpose
-My project analyses two samples1 of mouse embryonic stem cells, one of which has undergone an 8 hour Flavopiridol (RNA Polymerase II inhibitor) treatment.
-The CUTAC-seq2 experiment is targeting RNA Pol II Serine 5 Phosphorylation in these samples which is a marker of transcription initiation and pausing.
+My project analyses two samples [1] of mouse embryonic stem cells, one of which has undergone an 8 hour Flavopiridol (RNA Polymerase II inhibitor) treatment.
+The CUTAC-seq [2] experiment is targeting RNA Pol II Serine 5 Phosphorylation in these samples which is a marker of transcription initiation and pausing.
 The project uses this data to visualize open chromatin peak enrichment by generating a heatmap for each sample. **My research question is: how does RNA Pol II inhibition affect chromatin accessibility surrounding RNA Pol II S5P?**

 <img src="outputs/plots/SRR23310242.png" alt="Before treatment" width="300"> <img src="outputs/plots/SRR23310241.png" alt="After treatment" width="300">